What is the flop?

 You’re in a tough position.
-You have a reasonably strong hand given your betting position, but you still need to consider very carefully before making your next move.
+You have a reasonably strong hand given your playing position, but you still need to consider very carefully before making your next move.
 What you do next could determine whether you win or lose the hand.

 Now, there’s also the chance that someone has triple Sevens or Nines and you’re also concerned about someone on a Diamond flush draw.
 So how do you work out whether it makes sense to check or raise the pot?

-Recall the betting up to now
+Recall the plays up to now

 First, remember that no one raised to you on this round.
-If a player had triple Sevens or Nines with a Diamond flush draw clearly on the cards, they should (although they might not) bet to scare off any opponents chasing the flush.
+If a player had triple Sevens or Nines with a Diamond flush draw clearly on the cards, they should (although they might not) play to scare off any opponents chasing the flush.
 It’s therefore probably reasonable to assume that there isn’t a triple out there.
-In that case, you’re really just worried about the Diamond flush draw or even the chance that an opponent has made the flush and is slow playing, hoping you’ll bet into it.
+In that case, you’re really just worried about the Diamond flush draw or even the chance that an opponent has made the flush and is slow playing, hoping you’ll play into it.

 You could check and get a free card.
 Who knows, you might get a King giving you a triple and giving you a very good chance of having the strongest hand.
 But of course, so will your opponent.
 While the chances of you hitting another King are pretty low, your opponent has got a pretty high chance of making their Diamond flush.

 An approximate but easy way to think of it is that a quarter of the deck is Diamonds, so with two cards left to come, there’s a fairly high chance that a diamond will come out.
 If they were to hit their flush, you would have given them a free chance to beat your pair of Kings.

 On the other hand, if you raise, there’s a chance that you might be raising against an existing flush.
 The fact is you don’t know and the only way to gain any information about your opponents’ hand is to test it by raising.
 If one or more opponents called, you could infer that they either have the flush or are on a draw.